NOAA-OWP/cfe/README.md

 # Conceptual Functional Equivalent Model
-This model is designed to be a simplified model of the National Water Model, which is functionally equivalent.
+This model is designed to be a simplified (conceptual) model of the National Water Model, which is functionally equivalent.

+# CFE was written by Fred Ogden, and this repository includes a Basic Model Interface (BMI) to run the CFE
+There are actually multiple ways to run the CFE.
+1. As written by the origional author.
+This include a full program to read and process atmospheric forcing data, print the model output and check for mass balance closure.
+This code can be run from the `original_author_code` directory.
+2. Through the BMI commands.
+This method will be used by the Next Generation U.S. National Water Model (Nextgen NWM).
+The `make_and_run_bmi.sh` script in the main directory does that for you through a main run file in the `./src` directory.

 # Compiling this code to run examples with a "pseudo" or "mini" framework.
-## CFE Model reads its own forcing file
+## Read local forcing file
 The BMI functionality was developed as a standalone module in C. To compile this code the developer used these steps:
 1. `module load gnu/10.1.0`
 2. `gcc -lm ./src/main.c ./src/cfe.c ./src/bmi_cfe.c -o run_bmi`